Seneca-ICTOER/Intro2C/CONTRIBUTING.md

 1. [create a Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on GitHub
 1. add a description about what you changed and anything the maintainers need to know

+## Standardize frontmatter

+Markdown documents can use the Markdown FrontMatter metadata fields, enclosed by a line --- on either side.
+We use `id`, `title`, `sidebar_position`, and `description`.
+However, we do NOT use `slug` for it.

 ## Releases

 ### Build